 June 5, 2021

 Greetings and welcome back to Parlance Chamber Concerts!
 I am delighted to announce the resumption of our live events during the 2021-22 season.
-Nine Sunday afternoon concerts will showcase the talents of thirty-seven of the world’s most extraordinary performing artists.
+Nine Sunday afternoon concerts will showcase the talents of thirty-five of the world’s most extraordinary performing artists.
 There will be many notable Parlance debuts, eagerly anticipated returns, and musical riches for you to savor throughout our 14th season.

 Sunday, September 26 at 3 PM: PCC’s celebratory Opening Gala will feature fifteen remarkable artists in a program of perennial favorites.
 Highlights will include the ever-popular Four Seasons of Antonio Vivaldi and a star-studded performance of Bach’s Brandenburg Concerto No. 6.

 Sunday, October 17 at 3 PM: Our second concert, Haydn Seeking, will illuminate the wit, eloquence, and profundity of Joseph Haydn.
 The brilliant Haydn interpreter pianist Roman Rabinovich will collaborate with the superb Escher String Quartet in a survey of the master’s sparkling works for keyboard, piano trio, and string quartet.
 As a special treat, the multitalented Roman Rabinovich will accompany his own delightful animations in his short film, Imaginary Encounters with Haydn.

 Sunday, November 14 at 3 PM: The dazzling Schumann String Quartet will make their Parlance debut.
 Hailed worldwide for their fire, energy, and supreme technical accomplishment, this fast-rising ensemble will perform three best-loved string quartets by Mendelssohn, Ravel, and Mozart.